 Although Guppy's work preceded the drilling of Captain Walter Darwent's Aripero oilwell in 1867 and Randolph Rust's early twentieth century wildcatting efforts in Aripero and Guayaguayare, it was not until after 1913 that the industrial potential of foraminifera for geological correlation was fully appreciated in Trinidad.
-This was 16 years after the first demonstration in the oilfields of Galicia in Poland in 1897 by Professor Josef Grzybowski of the stratigraphic utility of fossil foraminifera for surface and subsurface geological correlation, and coincided with the creation in 1919 of the first industrial micropaleontological laboratory in the United > In the context of industrial paleontology, one microfossil group in particular, the foraminifera, has played an integral role in tackling the multiplicity of geological challenges in petroleum exploration and exploitation
+This was 16 years after the first demonstration in Poland in 1897 by Professor Josef Grzybowski of the stratigraphic utility of fossil foraminifera for surface and subsurface geological correlation in the oilfields of Galicia, and coincided with the creation in 1919 of the first industrial micropaleontological laboratory in the United States (US) by the Humble and Rio Bravo Oil Company.